ValoCookie/osu-Requests/README.md

 - AR
 - CS
 - OD
+- PP

-**Leave Length, BPM, AR, CS and OD blank to allow any map.** Only fill in Min/Max values when you deliberately want to restrict requests.
+**Leave Length, BPM, AR, CS, OD and PP blank to allow any map.** Only fill in Min/Max values when you deliberately want to restrict requests.

+For PP filtering, osu!
+Requests uses the **estimated maximum PP for a 100% FC on the exact requested difficulty**, including requested mods such as `+HDDT`.

+If PP filtering is enabled, a request needs to identify a specific difficulty so the app can evaluate it reliably.

 You can also control accepted ranking statuses and osu! game modes.